To comply with UMass Dartmouth’s health requirements, you must complete your health record online including:

 - To complete your TB Risk Assessment, complete the Tuberculosis Risk Assessment under Online Forms.

-- To submit your required Immunizations, you must first obtain your complete immunization records from your health care provider(s), previous school(s) and/or COVID-19 Vaccine Clinic.
+- To submit your required Immunizations, you must first obtain your complete immunization records from your health care provider(s), previous school(s)

 - From the home screen of the portal select the Immunizations icon from your To Do List.
 Then enter the dates for each of the required vaccinations and any recommended vaccines you have received.
 Please see Immunization Requirements below for specific information regarding these requirements.